comparison

 When to use Warp

-- You want a modern terminal with built-in IDE features (blocks, notebooks)
+- You want a modern terminal with built-in IDE-style features (blocks, notebooks)

-- You prefer an integrated AI without configuring external tools
+- You prefer an integrated AI without configuring external CLI tools

 Can you use both?

 Yes.
 Lacy is a shell plugin — it works inside any terminal, including Warp.
-If you use Warp but prefer automatic NL detection over the # prefix, add Lacy to your ZSH config and get the best of both.
+If you use Warp but prefer automatic NL detection over the # prefix, add Lacy to your ZSH config and get both Warp’s interface and Lacy’s transparent routing.